-DOI: 10.34256/mdnt2115

-Osseointegrated Implants: A Comprehensive Review
+Osseointegrated Implants in the Scenario of Osteonecrosis Occurrence with the use of Bisphosphonates: A Descriptive Review of Clinical Studies

-Matheus Marquez Cruvinel Santos , Flávio Barros da Silva , Idiberto José Zotarelli Filho 2,\, Elias Naim Kassis
+Fábio Renato Braga Marcato ^{1, 2}, Juliana Caroline Ferreira de Gois Marcato 1, Idiberto José Zotarelli Filho ^{2,}, Elias Naim Kassis ^{1, 2}

-1 University Center North Paulista (Unorp) - São José do Rio Preto - SP, Brazil.

-2 Post graduate and continuing education (Unipos), São José do Rio Preto SP, Brazil.
+- 1 University Center North Paulista (Unorp) São José do Rio Preto SP, Brazil. - 2 Post graduate and continuing education (Unipos), Street Ipiranga, 3460, São José do Rio Preto SP, Brazil 15020-040. - Corresponding author Email: m.zotarelli@gmail.com

-DOI: https://doi.org/10.34256/mdnt2115
+DOI: https://doi.org/10.34256/mdnt2125

-Received: 27-11-2020; Revised: 27-11-2020; Accepted: 27-11-2020; Published: 06-12-2020
+Received: 14-03-2021; Accepted: 26-03-2021; Published: 28-03-2021

 Abstract: The most common bone disorder found by implant dentists is osteoporosis, which is a systemic skeletal disorder associated with aging, which is characterized by loss of bone mass, making bones fragile and more susceptible to fractures.
-The World Health Organisation has defined osteoporosis as a bone mineral density level greater than 2.5 standard deviations below the mean of young normal women.
+The World Health Organization has defined osteoporosis as a bone mineral density level greater than 2.5 standard deviations below the mean of young normal women.
 After 60 years of age, a third of the population have this disorder, it occurs twice as often in women than in men.
 It is estimated that 1.3 million fractures and 133,000 all hip fractures occur every year as a result of osteoporosis.
-This study aimed to discuss aspects of the pharmacological action of Bisphosphonates (BP) and their influence on the bone tissue when associated with treatment with dental implants.
-There are several types of treatments that prevent or prevent the progression of osteoporosis by increasing the process of bone density and decrease its reabsorption, often acting as supporting the process of osseointegration of dental implants.
+The aim of this study was to discuss aspects of the pharmacological action of Bisphosphonates (BP) and their influence on the bone tissue when associated with treatment with dental implants.
+There are several types of treatments which prevent or prevent the progression of osteoporosis.
+So, BP, such as alendronate, are inhibitors of bone resorption.
+Act as controlling the development of osteoporosis by increasing the process of bone density and decrease its reabsorption, often acting as supporting the process of osseointegration of dental implants.

-Keywords: Bisphosphonate, Osseointegration, Dental implant, Osteoporosis, Complications.
+Keywords: Osteoporosis, Osteonecrosis, bone resorption, Osseointegration, Dental implant, Complications.